 We are excited to share the final piece of our new vision with you on our programmatic priorities that build off historical, existing, and emerging work at Cultural Survival.
-Our current programs will continue as well as evolve to incorporate our new strategic framework, building on our ongoing work through the application of the holistic, four-pronged strategy of Grantmaking, Capacity Building, Advocacy, and Communications.
+Our current programs incorporate our new strategic framework, building on our ongoing work through the application of the holistic, four-pronged strategy of Grantmaking, Capacity Building, Advocacy, and Communications.
 Our programmatic priorities include:

 Cross-cutting Theme: Indigenous Women and Youth

 Indigenous women have long been marginalized and continue to face multiple forms of discrimination based on their ethnic origin, gender, economic, political, or societal status or class, disability, and location.
 However, Indigenous women are the ones who carry millenia-old traditional knowledge about the land and biodiversity that is embedded in their cultures and languages.
 It is the knowledge that has been passed down from one generation to the next that makes Indigenous women the original storytellers, the keepers of their traditions and oral history, natural community leaders, and the best experts of their own landscapes.
 Indigenous women are also leaders in the global Indigenous Peoples’ movement and the women’s movement.
 For many years, Cultural Survival has prioritized projects that center women and engage womens’ and girls’ leadership, and we continue working to uplift Indigenous women according to Indigenous values and protocols self-determined by Indigenous communities.
 We strive to support Indigenous women in being the decision-makers and protagonists of their own stories and taking the leadership and participation roles that they choose and deserve to take.